Navigation » List of Schools » Prince George Community College » Biology » Biology 2060 – Anatomy and Physiology II » Summer 2020 » Lecture Exam 3

 C hypocapnia and respiratory acidosis.

-D hypoxia and respiratory alkalosis.
+D hypoxia and respiratory acidosis.

 E hypocapnia and respiratory alkalosis.